• Skip to Content

 Discover the keys to successfully planning a fundraising campaign.
 This course explores capital, endowment, comprehensive, and project-based campaigns.
 You will navigate the decision-making process, considering the "why" and "why not" factors, and uncover intangible benefits for your organization, beyond finances.
 Learn how to engage stakeholders effectively, utilizing proven strategies and tools to design, implement, and manage campaigns.
 You will gain practical skills that you can apply within your nonprofit context.

-Certificates: Fund Raising Management,
+Certificates: Fund Raising Management

 Course Dates